reTHINK-project/dev-registry-domain/docs/performance_evaluation/readme.md

 #### Evaluation scenario
 These tests were conducted at a later date.
 As such the scenario is not identical.
-The deployment architecture is still the same, as ilustrated in Figure 1, but the used testbed was different.
+The deployment architecture is still the same, as illustrated in Figure 1, but the used testbed was different.
 The Domain Registry was deployed on a datacenter at the University of Lisbon’s, Instituto Superior Técnico's Tagus Park campus, using 9 VM with 1vCPU and 2GB RAM each.
 The VMs were assigned the roles described in Figure 1: 4 Cassandra DB nodes, 3 application servers and a 2 load balancers in active/passive configuration.
 All requests are sent to the load balancer, that distributes them in round-robin through the 3 application servers.
 The Operating System used was Ubuntu 14.04 64bit and all software was deployed using Docker